Twanshu/Twanshu_BlueStampPortfolio/index.md

 -->

 # Code
-This is the full code
+This is the full code for the robot with flask stream.

 ```
 import cv2